Skip to content

 Argument

-By E3 (the agency axiom), agents can choose between lucidity and obscuration.
-Choice presupposes a space for choosing, if that space is eliminated by external force, E3 is rendered void.
-By EP2, producing obscuration is evil.
-By P13, power can shape another’s conditions of unfolding, including eliminating their space of choice.
+Agents can choose between lucidity and obscuration (E3).
+Choice presupposes a space for choosing; if that space is eliminated by external force, E3 is rendered void.
+Producing obscuration is evil (EP2), and power can shape another’s conditions of unfolding (P13), including eliminating their space of choice.
 Combining: power eliminating choice-space = producing obscuration = injustice (P16).
 Therefore: there exists a minimum cognitive space that cannot rightfully be eliminated = freedom.

-Scholium (Three conceptions of freedom compared): Isaiah Berlin5 distinguished negative freedom (freedom from interference) from positive freedom (freedom for self-realization).
-The Tao of Lucidity’s freedom (cognitive autonomy) is neither purely negative nor purely positive.
-It is narrower than negative freedom: it does not protect all preferences (your “freedom” to be engulfed by algorithmic recommendations is not protected, that is obscuration); it protects only the space for lucidity.
-It is deeper than negative freedom: it is grounded not in social contract (“we agree not to interfere with each other”) but in ontology (E3: the nature of agents requires a space for choice).
-It differs from positive freedom in this: The Tao of Lucidity does not say “you must become lucid” (that is the coercive freedom Berlin warned against) but “no one has the right to destroy your possibility of becoming lucid.”
+(Three conceptions of freedom compared): Isaiah Berlin2 distinguished negative freedom from positive freedom.
+The Tao of Lucidity’s freedom is neither purely.
+It is narrower than negative freedom, since it does not protect every preference: your “freedom” to be swallowed whole by algorithmic recommendation is not protected, for that is obscuration; it protects only the space for lucidity.
+It is deeper than negative freedom, grounded not in a social contract (“we agree not to interfere with one another”) but in ontology (E3: the nature of an agent requires a space for choice).
+And it is safer than coercive positive freedom: The Tao of Lucidity never says “you must become lucid,” the very pretext Berlin feared, but only “no one has the right to destroy your possibility of becoming lucid.”

 Corollary (C17.1) C17.1